ameliagan/EmotiveCanvas/README.md

 The URL of the socket server: By default, the app connects to a socket server hosted at https://emotive-canvas.glitch.me.
 If you want to run your own socket server, you can modify the SOCKET_SERVER_URL variable to point to your own server.

 The color array: The app uses the colorarr array to randomly select colors for the lines being drawn.
 You can modify this array to add or remove colors from the list of available options.

+The background colour: The app uses two colours, c1 and c2 to form a background gradient colour.

 The stroke weight: The app uses the strokeW variable to control the stroke weight of the lines being drawn.
 You can modify this variable to change the default stroke weight.